psdkumar/erp_auto_login/README.md

 * Linux System
 * Python 2.7 or higher
 * Selenium Package :
-  * Install selenium by using the following command in terminal.
+  * You can install selenium by using the following command in terminal.

-    > pip install selenium
+    > sudo -E pip install selenium

 ## Fill Details :
 Edit 'details.txt' file with your own details.